Candy Manor Peppermint Hot Chocolate

 • Candy canes, garnish

-1. To make the whipped cream: Place the cream, powdered sugar and peppermint extract in a chilled mixing bowl, and beat on high speed until soft peaks form.
+1. For the Whipped Cream: Place the cream, powdered sugar and peppermint extract in a chilled mixing bowl, and beat on high speed until soft peaks form.
 Use a rubber spatula to fold in the crushed candy.
 Refrigerate the whipped cream.

-2. To make the hot chocolate: Place the chocolate in a 2 1/2-quart metal mixing bowl.
+2. For the Hot Chocolate: Place the chocolate in a 2 1/2-quart metal mixing bowl.
 Place the bowl over (but not touching) a pan of simmering water.
 (The bowl will seem large, but you need the space to mix in the milk.)
 Stir the chocolate occasionally with a rubber spatula.

 3. In the meantime, pour the milk into a heavy-bottomed 2-quart saucepan.
 Whisk in the sugar and cook over medium heat, stirring occasionally, until the milk begins to simmer and bubbles form around the edge.
 Turn off the heat.